Steaks with Mushrooms Recipe

 - 1 cup sliced fresh mushrooms

 - 1. Rub both sides of steaks with salt and pepper.
-In a large skillet, cook steaks in butter until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+In a large skillet, cook steaks in butter until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Remove and keep warm.

 - 2. In the same skillet, saute mushrooms until tender.
 Serve with steaks.
 Yield: 2 servings.